samuelblock/sbcore/README.md

 # sbcore
 Sbcore is an easy-to-use boilerplate header that I use in all of my C projects.
 It aims to modernize the C language via its preprocessor and provide users with much-needed quality of life features.

-`!!WARNING!!` It is important to note that all variables containing only dollar signs ($) are reserved for sbcore.
+`!!WARNING!!` It is important to note that all variable names containing only dollar signs ($) are reserved for sbcore.
 Using them in your codebase may cause compilation errors or worse: uncaught logical errors.

 ## Configuration
 Sbcore can be configured by defining macros before including the header.
-Below is a list of every configurat ion option in no particular order:
+Below is a list of every configuration option in no particular order:

 | Macro                     | Function                                           |
 |---------------------------|----------------------------------------------------|